Marthakim25/alx-system_engineering-devops/0x02-shell_redirections/README.md

- write a script that list all the files with a .gif extension in the current directory and sub-directories
+Create a script that decodes acrostics that use the first letter of each line